 By Pedro da Costa and Mark Felsenthal

-"The economic recovery is on a firmer footing, and overall conditions in the labor market appear to be improving gradually," the central bank said in a statement after a one-day meeting.
+"The economic recovery is on a firmer footing, and overall conditions in the labor market appear to be improving gradually," it said in a statement after a one-day meeting.

-That was a much rosier assessment than it gave at the conclusion of its last meeting, in January, when it said that the recovery was still too weak to significantly bring down unemployment.
+It was a much rosier assessment than what the Fed offered at its last meeting in January, when it said the recovery was still too weak to significantly bring down unemployment.

 The Fed dedicated an unusually large portion of its statement to inflation concerns surrounding a recent spike in energy and food prices.
 It said it would monitor inflation and expectations for future prices closely, but added that the situation appears to be under control.

-"Long-term inflation expectations have remained stable, and measures of underlying inflation have been subdued," the Fed said, suggesting that it was in no rush to raise interest rates.
+"Long-term inflation expectations have remained stable, and measures of underlying inflation have been subdued," it said.

 PROMISE AND PAIN